-- Lateness to the academy (students arriving later than 8:25 am will be marked as late and three late marks in a week equates to an SLT detention lasting for 90 minutes). - Failure to submit homework to the required standard / on the required date . - Continual eating around the academy after first warning. - Incomplete equipment. - Uniform infringement and refusal to correct. - Refusal to correct when being asked to do something by staff. - Failure to move with purpose after a reminder.

-- Mobile Phone: 'see it /hear it/ lose it'.

-- Argumentative with staff.

-- Inappropriate language if heard on site.

-- Defacing school uniform.

-- Damage to property This can also result in RESET or another sanction and will be decided by the Senior Leadership Team.
+- Lateness to the academy (students arriving later than 8:25 am will be marked as late and three late marks in a week equates to an SLT detention lasting for 90 minutes). - Failure to submit homework to the required standard / on the required date . - Continual eating around the academy after first warning. - Incomplete equipment. - Uniform infringement and refusal to correct. - Refusal to correct when being asked to do something by staff. - Failure to move with purpose after a reminder. - Mobile Phone: 'see it /hear it/ lose it'. - Argumentative with staff. - Inappropriate language if heard on site. - Defacing school uniform. - Damage to property This can also result in RESET or another sanction and will be decided by the Pastoral and/or Senior Leadership Team.

 Detentions are run centrally each day and are 30 minutes in length.
 Parents and carers will be informed of such detentions by text and/or phone call.
-If a student does not attend detention for good reason, there will be one opportunity to resit before any further consequence.
-If a student walks away from staff who are delivering them to detention - This will be classed as serious defiance and the student will do a full day in RESET.
+If a student does not attend detention for good reason, there will be one opportunity to re sit before any further consequence.